Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

   --alfresco.reindex.toTime=202104180000
 ```

+> **Note:** Bulk indexing by date range is not recommended for the entire repository, because the meta-data indexing speed is slower.
+Indexing by date range is intended to be used for a targeted re-index of a small portion of the repository.
+For example, all updates in the last 24 hours.

 ## Deploying at Scale

 This section describes how to run Search Enterprise at scale.
 Recommendations are based on testing carried out against a 50 million node repository.